datacarpentry/python-ecology-lesson/01-starting-with-data.md

 Once a library is set up, it can be used or called to perform many tasks.

 ## Pandas in Python
-One of the best options for working with tabular data in python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a. pandas).
+One of the best options for working with tabular data in Python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a.
+Pandas).
 The Pandas library provides data structures, produces high quality plots with [matplotlib](http://matplotlib.org/) and integrates nicely with other libraries that use [NumPy](http://www.numpy.org/) (which is another Python library) arrays.